Take time to read our useful terms and conditions

 We kindly request that chewing gum and bubble gum are not consumed on the premises.

-Consumption of alcohol is only permitted when purchased from the Tearoom and can only be consumed in this designated areas.
+We do not sell alcohol on site.
 Anybody found to be under the influence of alcohol may be refused admission or escorted from the park (without refund).

-Smoking is only permitted in designated areas and is prohibited in all buildings, including the Marquee.
+This is a no smoking site and is prohibited in all buildings.
 Smoking is also not permitted anywhere near trees due to the enhanced fire risk.

 We accept no responsibility for lost property but, will try our best to reunite you with your property.
 We reserve the right to dispose of any items found and all lost property is disposed of at the end of each season.